 - You control the asset from day one and benefit from any Capital growth

 - May only have to provide a very small deposit (although 20% is usually the gold standard)

 At the end of the day, cash-flow is always king.
-Regardless if your buying a property to live in or as an investment, maxing out your serviceability and spending a high amount of your income on a mortgage is not a good idea.
-This means you might be cash-flow poor, and the risk of interest rates rising could mean that can’t you afford your repayments.
+Regardless if you’re buying a property to live in or as an investment, maxing out your serviceability and spending a high amount of your income on a mortgage is not a good idea.
+This means you might be cash-flow poor, and the risk of interest rates rising could mean that you can’t afford your repayments.
 In this situation, you will be forced to sell, likely at a loss!